 During our journey in building YugaByte DB thus far, we spoke to a number of customers to understand their pain-points and desired features.
 We picked three existing, popular APIs based on this customer discovery— Cassandra (to model NoSQL workloads), Redis (for apps requiring low-latency access), and PostgreSQL (because of SQL’s universal appeal).

-In the initial phase, we implemented wire-protocol compatible server-side implementations of Cassandra and Redis APIs.
-We deferred the work on PostgreSQL API until we had built a few more foundational pieces.
+In the initial phase, we implemented wire-protocol compatible server-side implementations of Cassandra and Redis compatible APIs.
+We deferred the work on PostgreSQL-compatible API until we had built a few more foundational pieces.
 The wire-compatibility allows for developer agility because of familiarity with data models and programming paradigms.
 The added benefit is the ability to leverage existing ecosystems for these APIs as is — such as Spring application framework, Apache Spark for real-time analytics, or JanusGraph for graph workloads.